SureshRoshi/git/README.md

-# create a new repository on the command line
+# Create a new repository on the command line

 ```bash
 echo "# git" >> README.md